praclet/ctf_osint/challenges/level04/the_face_of_ewil/the_face_of_ewil.md

 ## Solution

- Mount the file this is an usb key.
- Read the message.
+ Mount the file this is an usb key. (sudo mount -t auto -o loop file.bin /media/usb_mount_point) Read the message.

 Catch me if you can (well you can't) => APT{9fbf261b62c1d7c00db73afb81dd97fdf20b3442e36e338cb9359b856a03bdc8} => 9